 There are three types of hypothyroidism: primary, secondary, and tertiary.

 In primary hypothyroidism, your thyroid is being stimulated properly.
 However, it isn’t able to produce enough thyroid hormones for your body to function properly.
 This means that your thyroid itself is the source of the problem.

 In secondary hypothyroidism, your pituitary gland isn’t stimulating your thyroid to produce enough hormones.
 In other words, the problem isn’t with your thyroid.
 The same is true with tertiary hypothyroidism.

 The most common cause of primary hypothyroidism is Hashimoto’s disease.
 This is an autoimmune disease that causes your immune system to mistakenly attack your thyroid.

 You might also develop primary hypothyroidism for a number of other reasons.

-If you had hyperthyroidism, your treatment may have left you with hypothyroidism.
-Treatment with radioactive iodine, a common treatment for hyperthyroidism, destroys the thyroid.
-A less common treatment for hyperthyroidism involves the surgical removal of part of or the entire thyroid.
-Both result in hypothyroidism.
+If you had hyperthyroidism (or overactive thyroid), your treatment may have left you with hypothyroidism.
+A common treatment for hyperthyroidism is radioactive iodine.
+This treatment destroys the thyroid.
+A less common treatment for hyperthyroidism involves the surgical removal of part or all of the thyroid.
+Both can result in hypothyroidism.

 Other possible causes of hypothyroidism include: